Seven ways to fill places on your school trip

 So you’ve researched your options and your school trip has gone the green light – great!
 Now the next step is to persuade your students, and their parents, of its value.
 This is an important part of the school trip process because maximising take up can reduce the final price, especially for groups travelling coach.

-Here are our 6 top tips to launching your trip and getting students and parents on board.
+Here are our top tips to launching your trip and getting students and parents on board.

 1. Choose an itinerary to educate, excite and inspire

 In our experience, the most successful tours offer a balance of educational content mixed with more fun excursions.
 There has been a lot of debate recently about parents’ attitudes to funding school trips which are considered ‘extravagant holidays’ which is why we always seek to ensure there is genuine educational benefits to our trips.
-Voyager’s specialist team will recommend a balanced range of educational and fun visits for your tour.
+Voyager’s specialist team will recommend a balanced range of educational and memorable visits for your tour.

 2. Consider your dates

 If budget is a big hurdle for you, be sure to take advantage of autumn/winter/spring deals so that you can offer the best value to your students and get the biggest uptake possible!
 Not only do these periods provide more choice and better value, but there are also educational benefits to taking a trip in the Autumn and Spring terms which will last throughout the school year.
-Some Year 7 teachers, for example, plan a trip in the Autumn term to encourage students to coalesce as a group and work better as a team.
-While others will organise a language immersion school trip in the Spring to build students’ confidence and interest in the subject before making their GCSE options.

 Check out off-peak school trip deals